Woolfrey/interface_serial_link/README.md

-# :electric_plug: Serial Link Interfaces
+# :jigsaw: Serial Link Interfaces

 This ROS2 package defines custom `.msg` and `.action` files for controlling serial link robot arms.
 It was created to be used alongside the [Serial Link Action Server](https://github.com/Woolfrey/server_serial_link) and [Serial Link Action Client](https://github.com/Woolfrey/client_serial_link) ROS2 packages.
 These interfaces have been deliberately abstracted for seemless integration with other potential action servers and action clients.